cdelker/schemdraw/docs/usage/placement.rst

     d.draw()

-Finally, exact endpoints can also be specified using the `endpts` parameter.
+Finally, exact endpoints can also be specified using the `endpoints` method.

 .. jupyter-execute::